kailash-manasarovar/statement/docs/timeline/2022/october.md

 ## Patricia

 - I'm surprised to meet Patricia on a hike with the English ladies after so many years.
 She seems sad.
 I notice how much she has aged.
 - I forgot that I saw her at Christmas but she was sitting at another table and it was dark in the house afterwards.
+I hadn't walked with her since 2007 probably.
 - I tell Christine that I'm surprised at how much she has aged.
 She obviously tells Patricia what I've said because the next time I see Patricia she is angry with me.

 !!! info "Gang stalking tactics"